avdluduvice/avdluduvice.github.io/_pages/about.md

 ---
 ---

-I am a Research Economist at the Federal Reserve Bank of Cleveland!
+I am a Research Economist at the Federal Reserve Bank of Cleveland.

 My research interests are Macroeconomics, Public Finance, and Labor Economics.